dprint/dprint/website/setup.md

 # Setup dprint

-After [installing](/install), the main part of getting setup is to create a _dprint.json_ file in your project.
+After [installing](/install), the main part of getting setup is to create a _dprint.json_ or hidden _.dprint.json_ file in your project.

 This file will outline: